Cathedral

 Guided tours in St Peter’s Cathedral can be conducted only by an authorized Cathedral guide.
 Guided tours for groups up to 20 people in English, Italian and French can be booked by → e-mail DOMPLATZ 5 (Cathedral Information Center).

-The construction of the Cathedral
+The construction of the building

 Documentary evidence of an “ecclesia sancti Petri” exists from 788 on (the first cathedral).
 In the last quarter of the tenth century, a basilica with nave and two side aisles was built in the area of today’s stonemason’s yard (the second cathedral).
 This was extended westwards considerably in the first half of the eleventh century; the so-called “Eselsturm” or “Donkey Tower” was part of this.
 A fire in 1273 and a growing interest in the “modern” Gothic style led to the decision to build a completely new cathedral, starting in 1275-76 – the present St Peter’s Cathedral, built in French Gothic style (the third cathedral).